skip to primary navigation skip to content

 Approach

-The quantitative component of the project has involved the analysis of the Next Steps longitudinal dataset and the National Pupil Database to describe the pathways into creative occupations.
-Qualitative arts-based workshops in London and Norwich will explore young people’s and providers’ experiences of study and careers in creative sectors; and a survey with people working in the creative sector will provide the view from those who have navigated these choices to arrive at creative employment.
+Qualitative arts-based workshops in London and Norwich explored young people’s and providers’ experiences of study and careers in creative sectors; and a survey with people working in the creative sector provided the view from those who have navigated these choices to arrive at creative employment.

-The final report is now available
+The final report for this project is now available.